VernonGrant/gnu-c-language-manual/markdown/Character-Constants.md

 A *character constant* is written with single quotes, as in `'c'`.
-In the simplest case, `c`{.variable} is a single ASCII character that the constant should represent.
+In the simplest case, `c` is a single ASCII character that the constant should represent.
 The constant has type `int`, and its value is the character code of that character.
 For instance, `'a'` represents the character code for the letter '`a`': 97, that is.